asgood23/STATIONS/inside dreaming suns/Inside Dreaming Suns.md

 ## To Catch Dredged Churches

-**Concept**

-After a millennia stuck in the muck and filth of the world, ancient sentient Churches creak to life, cause havoc and evade escape.
+*After a millennia stuck in the muck and filth of the world, ancient sentient Churches creak to life, cause havoc and evade escape.*

-**Design Direction**

 What's the deal with these Churches?
 They need, like, motivations, stats, backstories, relationships, factions, treasures inside, caretakers probably.
 Are the Churches allied?
 Are they all of the same religion?
 What kind of havoc do they cause?
 Who is responsible for catching the Churches, and why do they always fail spectacularly at it?
 Bonus points for detailed Church Pursuit rules.